OpenStackOnRaPi/ostackinstall/README.md

 In the following, terminal commands to be run on each RaPi are shown (ssh to the RaPi first).

 **NOTE: this setup is prepared for a flat provider network only in the OpenStack DC.
-To allow for VLAN provider networks, additional configurations are needed for ```eth0```, ```brmux``` and ```veth1br``` to set the VLANs that should be served by those devices (respective confogurations of VLANS should also be done on the TP-Link switch).
-If you are interested in VLAN provider networks, contact the instructor for more info.**
+To allow for VLAN provider networks, additional configurations are needed for ```eth0```, ```brmux``` and ```veth1br``` to set the VLANs that should be served by those devices (respective configurations of VLANS should also be introduced in the TP-Link switch).
+If you are interested in setting VLAN provider networks in your cluster, contact the instructor for more info.**

   * networkd, for veth0-veth0br pair
 ```